Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Adiabatic orbital evolution

-for the intermediate scale $\tilde{p}=p \lambda^{1/3}\ll1$, which satisfies the condition for stable orbital parameters from equation \eqref{eq:hierarchy}.
-On the other hand, the tangents to the SdS $e=0$ curve follow the form: Comparing equations \eqref{eq:circfluxsds} and \eqref{eq:circratesds}, we see an additional term in the expression for the tangents, unlike the match between equations \eqref{eq:circfluxpm} and \eqref{eq:circratepm}.
+for the intermediate scale $\tilde{p}=p \lambda^{1/3}\ll1$, which satisfies the condition for stable orbital parameters from Eq. \eqref{eq:hierarchy}.
+On the other hand, the tangents to the SdS $e=0$ curve follow the form: Comparing Eqs. \eqref{eq:circfluxsds} and \eqref{eq:circratesds}, we see an additional term in the expression for the tangents, unlike the match between Eqs. \eqref{eq:circfluxpm} and \eqref{eq:circratepm}.
 This indicates that the SdS fluxes drives the orbits away from the $e=0$ curve, causing initially circular orbits to break their circularity.
-As $\lambda\rightarrow 0$, the SdS flux ratio reduce (equation \eqref{eq:circfluxsds}) to Peters-Mathews flux ratio (equation \eqref{eq:circfluxpm}) and the Schwarzschild $e=0$ tangents (equation \eqref{eq:circratepm}) become,
+As $\lambda\rightarrow 0$, the SdS flux ratio reduce (Eq. \eqref{eq:circfluxsds}) to Peters-Mathews flux ratio (Eq. \eqref{eq:circfluxpm}) and the Schwarzschild $e=0$ tangents (Eq. \eqref{eq:circratepm}) become,

 Thus for $\lambda\rightarrow 0$, a Newtonian orbit will remain circular.
 This result was also demonstrated by \cite{hoque2019quadrupolar} using the orbital evolution equations rather than the rates of energy and angular momentum change.
-However, a key point of this paper is that the energy and angular momentum of a bound orbit will be influenced by the cosmological constant, which means that a Newtonian description of a bound orbit will be inaccurate.
+However, a key point of this paper is that the energy and angular momentum of a bound orbit will be influenced by the SdS parameter, which means that a Newtonian description of a bound orbit will be inaccurate.